Knowledge4Policy: State of Play

 Building the Policylayer

-Among other things, audience research K4P needed a “Policylayer” to make scientific information more accessible to policymakers.
+Among other things, our audience research showed K4P needed a “Policylayer” to make scientific knowledge more accessible to policymakers.

 Landing Pages, Featured Topics & Tools

-So far we’ve rolled out new Landing Pages for each Knowledge Service, highly structured interfaces to help policymakers make sense of K4P knowledgebase content in particularly important domains (Featured Topics):
+So far we’ve rolled out new Landing Pages for each Knowledge Service, as well as Featured Topics: highly structured interfaces to help policymakers make sense of K4P knowledgebase content in particularly important domains:

 Note: the policylayer was usability-tested last October with volunteers from around Europe who responded to this post: